jmandel/fhir-js-client/docs/node.md

 ## Sessions
 If you use Express with `express-session`, or HAPI with `hapi-server-session`, or anything else that will ad a `session` object to your http request objects, then this library should work fine.
-Otherwise (or if you prefer some alternative storage), you will have create custom session storage for storing the SMART state.
+Otherwise (or if you prefer some alternative storage), you will have to create custom session storage for storing the SMART state.

 A valid storage object must implement the following interface:
 ```js